tryroadmap/join-covid19-project/README.md

 #### Technology Stack
 AWS SageMaker

+The global tendency graph excluding China and in China:
 ./run.sh tendency

+The forcast graph of a certain country by using linear regression:
 ./run.sh linear Spain(Germany, UK, Singapore...)

+The forcast graph of a certain country by using logistic regression:
 ./run.sh logistic Spain(Germany, UK, Singapore...)

 #### Data Science Manager